IBM/qradar-sample-apps/CarbonComponents/tutorial/tutorial.md

 ```

 #### Building the React app
-Do a production build of the React application by running the following command in the `react-app` directory:
+Do a production build of the React application by running the following command in the `react-ui` directory:
 ```bash
 yarn build
 ```